VM Host Metrics & Logging

 SigNoz Dashboard

-Once the collector is running, you can access the SigNoz dashboard to view the logs and metrics from your Azure VM.
+Once the collector is running, you can go to the SigNoz instance to view the logs and metrics from your Azure VM.

 Troubleshooting